ggxchain/documentation/src/GLOSSARY.md

 ## Substrate

-Substrate is an open-source modular framework for building custom blockchain networks and decentralized applications (dApps).
+An open-source modular framework for building custom blockchain networks and decentralized applications (dApps).
 It is developed by Parity Technologies and is designed to be flexible, scalable, and easy to use.

-Substrate provides a set of pre-built modules that developers can use to create customized blockchain networks and dApps.
+It provides a set of pre-built modules that developers can use to create customized blockchain networks and dApps.
 These modules include functionality for consensus, networking, storage, governance, and more, allowing developers to quickly build and launch their own blockchain-based projects.

 ## Transaction